Not approved by the Central Scrutinizer.

 Two songs ago...

-- Mundane Made Awesome: Wet t-shirt contests ("Wet T-Shirt Nite") and working in a muffin factory ("A Little Green Rosetta") are actually pretty catchy songs.
+- Mundane Made Awesome: Wet t-shirt contests ("Wet T-Shirt Nite"), male Prison Rape ("Keep It Greasy") and working in a muffin factory ("A Little Green Rosetta") are topics and actually pretty catchy songs.

 Because this is a stupid song...
 AND THAT'S THE WAY I LIKE IT

 - My Girl Is a Slut: Lucille is one.
 Also, Mary, although Joe refuses to believe this.